emacsomancer/emacsomancer/README.md

 ## About Me
-I do things with lambda calculus.
-Mostly on natural language.
-Mostly.
-Some of them are lispy things.
+I do things with lambda calculus (sometimes on natural language, sometimes they are lispy things occasionally both), and shell scripts, and other formal languages, often dealing with messy interfaces.

 ![image](images/deeply-nested-representation-logo01.png)